-Everyone has different views on what is important to them and their circumstances and Wilson+Hart can discuss locations and the benefits with you.
+Everyone has different views on what is important to them and their circumstances – Wilson+Hart can talk to you about different locations and their benefits.

 - Are there any large trees on the block?

-- Existing swimming pools or septic tanks that need to be removed or worked around?
+- Are there existing swimming pools or septic tanks that need to be removed or worked around?

-- What are the levels like and will it be expensive to level the block to build a new home?
+- Is the block level, or how much will it cost to level the block to build your development?

-All of these items are important considerations and if you are unfamiliar with building in Perth, it’s well worth having the discussion with a builder that provides genuine one on one service.
+All of these items are important considerations.
+If you’re unfamiliar with building for property development in Perth, it’s well worth having the discussion with a builder that provides genuine one-on-one service.

 Two Storey Homes

-Building a two storey home is different.
-It requires an understanding of design beyond your typical project home builder.
+Two-storey building is a unique style that requires an understanding of design beyond your typical project home builder.

-Wilson+Hart offer clients maximum flexibility to make changes which gives you the ability to be yourself.
-That means you have the freedom to say yes or no to a design and not feel you have to settle for something you may only just be happy with.
+Wilson+Hart offer clients maximum flexibility to make changes, which gives you the ability to express yourself and not feel you have to settle for anything.

-If you are struggling for design ideas, we have over forty standard two storey home designs to choose from as a starting point or you can take advantage of our individual design service and we can create a custom home design just for you.
+If you are struggling for design ideas, we have over forty standard two storey home designs to choose from as a starting point, or you can take advantage of our individual design service and let us create a custom home design just for you.

-We have loads of designs to suit any block shape that you might need to work with.
+We have a vast range of designs to suit any block shape

-The range extends all the way through to the Isla Vista, a grand 450m2 home with luxury master suite that makes you feel like you are living in a 5 star hotel.
-The home is designed to have separate entertainment areas, so that it is ideal for families with older children) and has also been adapted into six distinct models to meet a range of needs.
-For example, the standard Isla Vista design has the master bedroom located downstairs, however we also offer 6 distinct models in the Isla Vista range, including one with the Master Suite located upstairs.
+The range extends all the way through to the Isla Vista, a grand 450m2 home with a luxury master suite that feels like you are living in a 5-star hotel.
+The home is designed to have separate entertainment areas (ideal for families with older children) and has also been adapted into six distinct models to meet a range of needs.
+For example, while the standard Isla Vista design has the master bedroom located downstairs, we also offer an alternate design with an upstairs master suite.
 The home also has a triple garage option to fit on 18m blocks.

-What we typically find though is buyers in this market have strong ideas about what they want and so our design process is the key to downloading all those ideas and images you have about what you can see yourself living in, and translating that into a design that works in real life.
+We’ve found buyers typically have strong ideas about what they want.
+Our design process is the key to downloading all those ideas and images you have about the home you can see yourself living in, and translating that into a design that works in real life.

-As a quality Western Australian home builder, our standard inclusions in our homes are:
+As a quality Western Australian home builder, the standard inclusions in our homes are:

 We have a wide range of Two Storey Home Designs to choose from to fit a range of different sized block frontages.
-Each design can be individually customised for your needs, or we can start from a blank canvas and design your very own custom built home just for you.
+Each design can be individually customised for your needs, or we can start from a blank canvas and design your very own custom built home from the ground up.

 Two Storey Home Narrow Block-10m frontage

-If you are building on a narrow lot, two storey home designs typically need to be carefully designed or adapted to make the most of a long narrow block to ensure that you can maximise floor space and the style of your elevation.
+If you are building on a narrow lot, two storey home designs typically need to be carefully designed or adapted to ensure that you maximise floor space and the style of your elevation.

-Wilson+Hart have many years of experience dealing with the demands of narrow blocks and our two storey narrow block designs include a range of different two storey configurations including 3 bedrooms or 4 bedrooms with the master bedroom upstairs, two bathrooms, front or rear garage options and many with stylish inner courtyards to maximise the amount of light and windows as well as create an ideal entertaining space.
+Wilson+Hart have many years of experience dealing with the demands of narrow blocks.
+Our two storey narrow block designs include a range of two storey configurations, including the choice of three or four bedrooms, upstairs master suites, dual bathrooms, front or rear garage options – many also feature stylish inner courtyards to maximise light and create modern entertaining spaces.

 Two Storey Home Narrow Block – 12m and 12.5m frontage

-This is a common narrow lot size and we offer a range of two storey home designs for this size of narrow block.
+We offer a range of two storey home designs for this common narrow block size.

-With a 12 to 12.5m frontage, two storey narrow block designs can incorporate an alfresco at the rear of the home and offer an open living style design which is a popular choice with many families and a great investment decision for property investors.
+With a 12 to 12.5m frontage, two storey narrow block designs can incorporate an alfresco at the rear of the home and open living design; a popular choice with many families and a smart decision for property investors.

-Customers are typically looking for a 4 bedroom design and with 12m narrow block designs, you have the benefit of having the option of having the main bedroom upstairs or downstairs.
+Customers are typically looking for a four-bedroom home, and with 12m narrow block designs, you have the option of positioning the main bedroom upstairs or downstairs.
 Many of our two storey home designs in this size bracket are suited to rear loading or rear lane lots with a double garage located at the rear.

 Two Storey Home – 15m frontage

 A block with a 15m frontage lends itself to the needs of a large family home and gives you plenty of space and flexibility to select the perfect two storey home design for you.
-The key difference with 15m two storey house designs is that the double garage is no longer the key feature of the street frontage and it gives you many options with the design and elevation of your two storey home.
+The key difference with 15m two storey house designs is that the double garage is no longer the key feature of the street frontage, opening up an array of options with the design and elevation of your two storey home.

-A 15m wide lot gives you total flexibility on the location of the bedrooms upstairs or downstairs, so that you can choose the best configuration of bedrooms and bathrooms that meets the needs of your family and your life stage.
+A 15m wide lot also gives you total flexibility on the location of the bedrooms upstairs or downstairs, so that you can choose the best configuration that meets the needs of your family and your life stage.

 Two Storey Home Designs – over 15m

-Lot frontages wider than 15m, usually 17m or 18m wide, this gives you total flexibility with the design of a two storey house.
-The benefit of this width of block is that we can easily design your home to give you the types of features that are on most people’s wish lists for a home.
+Lot frontages wider than 15m (usually 17m or 18m wide) give you maximum flexibility when choosing the design of a two storey house.
+The benefit of this width of block is that we can easily design your home to work in features that commonly feature on Perth buyer wish lists.

-Our two storey designs offer impressive and large flowing spaces with open plan living areas and wide sliding or bifold doors opening onto alfresco areas creating a sense of bringing the outdoors inside.
+Our two storey designs for 15m+ lots offer impressive, large flowing spaces with open plan living areas and wide sliding or bifold doors that open onto alfresco areas, blurring the lines between inside and out.
 However with blocks of this size, it’s important to build style and flow into the design, not just size.
-This is what Wilson+Hart specialise in as two storey home builders and we understand the needs of the Western Australian lifestyle and property market.
+This is what Wilson+Hart specialise in as two storey home builders – we understand the needs of the Western Australian lifestyle and property market.

 Upside Down Designs

-Wilson+Hart also offer a range of two storey designs that feature the living rooms and kitchens located upstairs.
-This style of two storey house design is often preferred when your block has the benefit of the views from upstairs and you are wanting to maximise your enjoyment of the views.
-These two storey home designs are ideal for sloping blocks or blocks that have views over parks, river or ocean views.
+Wilson+Hart also offer a range of two storey designs that feature the living rooms and kitchens upstairs.
+This style of two storey house design is often preferred when your block has a steep slope and the potential to capitalise on and views over parks, river or ocean via an elevated design.

 It all comes down to personal choice.
 That’s why at Wilson+Hart, all of our elevations are modifiable.
-We assist with professional help to ensure your colour selections suit the elevation and local visual environment.
+We’ll assist with professional help to ensure your colour selections suit the elevation and local visual environment.

-With Wilson+Hart, this is the key, the short answer is you can customise everything.
+This is what sets Wilson+Hart apart.
+The short answer is, you can customise everything.
 We don’t lock you into specific suppliers, we don’t insist on certain designs.

-Flexibility in our approach is what our client’s enjoy about the Wilson+Hart experience and knowing that we stand by our word, if we say we’ll do it, we’ll do it.
+Flexibility in our approach is what our clients enjoy about the Wilson+Hart experience.
+That and knowing that we stand by our word – if we say we’ll do it, we will.

-Each council will have different ways to apply their rules but in simple terms, 1m off one boundary and 1.5m off the other boundary but this varies on local subdivision and town planning schemes for instance if a particular estate has zero lot line on one boundary.
-Front setbacks will vary from estate to estate as well so the depth of the block is important if you are considering installing a pool.
+Each council will have different ways to apply their rules.
+Put simply, you need to allow for 1m off one boundary and 1.5m off the other boundary, but this depends on local subdivision and town planning schemes (for instance, a particular estate may have zero lot line on one boundary).
+Front setbacks will vary from estate to estate as well, so the depth of the block is important if you are considering installing a pool.

 Open living and open kitchen designs

 Many open living homes have kitchens that are so stunning that you don’t want to stack the dirty dishes on the counter.
 This led to the scullery or the ‘wet kitchen’ located beside the kitchen that hides all the mess.
-The scullery is also a fantastic place for the large crockery, dinner sets and endless arrangement of kitchen appliances, plus all those food stores.
+The scullery is also a fantastic place for large crockery, dinner sets, kitchen appliances and food storage.

 Striking elevations and exteriors

-When it comes to street design, there is an endless array of imagination.
-The big bold shapes, square blocks of render and steel are being softened now but with large bold natural looks of block timber and vertical landscaping.
-There’s a fashion of the “Hampton” style of lapped timber and large white windows reminiscent of the coastal streetscapes in this famous New Yorker holiday destination.
-Beyond this, a re-emergence of French “Parisian” style with feature dado bands and grand entrances is making a big statement on the streets of Perth.
+Street design is an invite to let your imagination wander.
+In modern days, big bold shapes, square blocks of render and steel are being softened with bold natural block timber and vertical landscaping.
+‘Hamptons’ style is in vogue, characterised by lapped timber and large white windows reminiscent of the coastal streetscapes in this famous New Yorker holiday destination.
+Beyond this, a re-emergence of French ‘Parisian’ style with feature dado bands and grand entrances is making a big statement on the streets of Perth.